 Large customer base still running Exchange 5.5

 Dell's director of global alliances, Leslie Sobon, said her company estimates that roughly 25% to 30% of Exchange customers are still on Exchange 5.5.
 "We see it all over the place, in small business and with large customers too," she said.
 "We have had the services but not the packages.
-Now we have this last laggard piece to help customers get over
+Now we have this last laggard piece to help customers get over the hump."

 Analysts agree that if customers don't get off Exchange 5.5 soon, by the time Exchange 12 arrives in 2006, the technology leap will be enormous.
 "The fact that support for Exchange 5.5 is ending should be enough to get customers to jump to Exchange 2003," said Erica Rugullies, an analyst at Forrester Research Inc., in Cambridge, Mass.